tacdevel/tacdevelfx/README.md

 [![Gitter Chat][Badges.Gitter]][Links.Gitter]
 [![Donate via PayPal][Badges.Donate]][Links.Donate]

-**Please Note**: This software is a work-in-progress with no stable releases yet, and is not to be considered complete nor stable.
+**NOTICE**: This software is a work-in-progress with a (relatively) stable release planned for the end of the year.

+**NOTICE**: This repo supercedes [LibUISharp](https://tonm-corwin/LibUISharp).
+This notice will be removed when https://github.com/andlabs/libui/pull/426 is merged.

 # TCDFx (TCD Framework)